 There is a level of agreement that computational Grids have not been able to deliver on the promise of better applications and usage scenarios.
-The lack of possible applications is not completely unrelated to the significant challenges in Grid deployment and management, the difficulty of providing interoperability, and of composing cross-Grid applications and services.
-Although the reasons are often context dependent and resist over-simplified explanations, if there is a single factor that stands out it is probably the complexity associated with Grids - both from a programmatic point of view as well as from a technology, management and deployment perspective.
+The lack of possible applications is not completely unrelated to the significant challenges in Grid deployment and management, the difficulty of providing inter-operability (both system level [1] and application level [2]), and of composing cross-Grid applications and services.
+Although the reasons are often context dependent and resist oversimplified explanations, if there is a single factor that stands out above others, it is probably the complexity associated with Grids - both from a programmatic point of view as well as from a technology, management and deployment perspective.

-Grids as currently designed and implemented are difficult to interoperate: there have been major attempts to create Grids that interoperate seamlessly, in particular by the 'Grid Interoperation Now (GIN)' effort within OGF [14].
+Grids as currently designed and implemented are difficult to interoperate: there have been major attempts to create Grids that interoperate seamlessly, in particular by the 'Grid Interoperation Now (GIN)' effort within OGF [1].
 Understandably, the various Grid programming and run-time environments vary significantly.
-But even if some level of homogenization could be imposed across different Grids, managing control programmatically across different virtual organization will remain difficult.
-Additionally, the lack of any commonly accepted minimal level of deployment support for cross-Grid applications (e.g. co-scheduling resource across more than one VO) makes aggregating cross-Grid resources difficult.
+But even if some level of homogenization could be imposed across different Grids, managing application level control programmatically across different virtual organization will remain difficult.
+Additionally, the lack of commonly accepted means of system support for cross-Grid applications (e.g. co-scheduling resource across more than one VO) makes aggregating cross-Grid resources difficult.
 Many of these difficulties underscore GIN's limited impact on applications in spite of the groups extensive and sincere efforts.
+It is important to note, that we are not suggesting that Grids are not useful, but pointing out, how it is generally agreed that the vision of pervasiveness, ubiquity and interoperability of computing resources and infrastructure - as promised, in the early days of Grid computing [3], have not come to fruition.